Wizkiller96/WizBot/docs/md/medusa/creating-a-medusa.md

 ### Bot medusa config file

-- Medusa config is kept in `data/medusae/medusa.yml` file in NadekoBot installation folder
+- Medusa config is kept in `data/medusae/medusa.yml` file in WizBot installation folder
 - At the moment this config only keeps track of which medusae are currently loaded (they will also be always loaded at startup)
 - If a medusa is causing issues and you're unable to unload it, you can remove it from the `loaded:` list in this config file and restart the bot.
 It won't be loaded next time the bot is started up